Nicolás Otamendi: Porto

-On 23 August 2010, Otamendi was transferred to Portuguese side FC Porto on a €4 million fee, signing a five-year contract.
+On 23 August 2010, Otamendi was transferred to Portuguese side Porto on a €4 million fee, signing a five-year contract.
 Vélez also retained 50% of his registration rights, with the player having a pre-set price of another €4 million to be met by Porto prior to September 2011.
-He netted in his first match, a 2–0 home victory over S.C.
-Olhanense, finishing his first season with 15 appearances and five goals (notably both in a 2–0 away win against S.C.
-Braga) as the northerners won the Primeira Liga championship.
+He netted in his first match, a 2–0 home victory over Olhanense, finishing his first season with 15 appearances and five goals (notably both in a 2–0 away win against Braga) as the northerners won the Primeira Liga championship.

 On 6 September 2011, Porto exercised the rights to sign the remainder of Otamendi's playing rights.
 He played 30 official games during the season to help the club to another two major titles, notably the back-to-back domestic league.